radekstepan/burnchart/README.md

 - [ ] sort projects based on their closest due dates
 - [ ] show only repo name if all projects are under our name
 - [ ] rotate between percentage progress and points left
 - [ ] Send notifications to people like Codeship or have our own delivery system perhaps like Github or just show a notification icon and onclick ask people to upgrade
+- [ ] Show all issues as [one size](https://github.com/radekstepan/github-burndown-chart/issues/46).

 ### The 20%